ivanvoitovych/tour-of-heroes/README.md

 <HeroDetail></HeroDetail>
 ````

 Now we need to pass our $selectedHero into the HeroDetail component.
-To do this you just need to set attribute that has the name of a public property that we want to assign.
+To do this you just need to set an attribute that has the name of a public property that we want to assign.
 In our case, based on the code `public ?HeroModel $hero = null;` it's "hero".
 And then set the value that we want to pass through: `hero="$selectedHero"`.
 Like this:

 ```html
 <HeroDetail hero="$selectedHero"></HeroDetail>